-KPIs which apply in most businesses are not usually particularly relevant to mineral exploration and development companies which, for example, typically have little or no product sales.
+KPIs which apply in most businesses are generally not relevant to mineral exploration and development companies which, for example, typically have little or no product sales.

 The Board has previously identified some key KPIs which are considered of relevance.
 These are detailed below.